High-temperature superconductivity

-The main class of high-temperature superconductors is copper oxides combined with other metals, especially the Rare-earth barium copper oxides (REBCOs) such as Yttrium barium copper oxide (YBCO).
+The main class of high-temperature superconductors is copper oxides combined with other metals, especially the rare-earth barium copper oxides (REBCOs) such as yttrium barium copper oxide (YBCO).
 The second class of high-temperature superconductors in the practical classification is the iron-based compounds.

-Magnesium diboride is sometimes included in high-temperature superconductors: It is relatively simple to manufacture, but it superconducts only below 43 K, which makes it unsuitable for liquid nitrogen cooling (approximately 30 K below nitrogen triple point temperature).
-Some extremely-high pressure superhydride compounds are usually categorized as high-temperature superconductors.
-In fact, many articles on high-temperature superconductors can be found on this research on high pressure gases, which are not suitable for practical applications.
-The current c record holder is carbonaceous sulfur hydride, beating the previous record held by lanthanum decahydride by nearly 30 K. The superconductivity in these compounds, however, has recently come under question.
+Magnesium diboride is sometimes included in high-temperature superconductors: It is relatively simple to manufacture, but it superconducts only below 39 K, which makes it unsuitable for liquid nitrogen cooling.

 History

 Superconductivity was discovered by Kamerlingh Onnes in 1911, in a metal solid.
-Ever since, researchers have attempted to observe superconductivity at increasing temperatures with the goal of finding a room-temperature superconductor.
+Ever since, researchers have attempted to create superconductivity at higher temperatures with the goal of finding a room-temperature superconductor.
 By the late 1970s, superconductivity was observed in several metallic compounds (in particular Nb-based, such as NbTi, Nb3Sn, and Nb3Ge) at temperatures that were much higher than those for elemental metals and which could even exceed 20 K.